 How to cook plantains -There is so much unsureness about plantains.
 Often, people tend to have them mixed up.
-I grew up eating them in their different stages, so let’s see if I can be of help.
+I was raised eating them in their different stages, so come along with me, as we talk about this.

 To start, I will like to justify the fact that there is only one kind of plantain.
 However, this plantain can appear in three colors, depending on its age.
 The order is green, yellow, then black.

 Plantains are often referred to as cooking bananas because they need to be cooked before you eat them.
 They may be green, yellow, or very dark brown depending on the level of ripeness.

 The green plantains contain more starch; when they are cooked, they tend to have a soft texture and a neutral flavor.
 On the other hand, the ripe plantains can be eaten raw because the starch has been converted to sugar making it sweet, although they are not easily digestible in their raw state.
 Hence, the need for cooking is inevitable.

 The green plantains can be prepared in the same way you will make your Potatoes.
 You can boil them, mash them, and fry them.
 It is rich in starch, and it’s not sweet, but as it ages, the starch becomes converted to sugar.

 The Green plantains can be used to make tostones (Green plantains cut into rounds, fried, mashed, and fried again), it can also be steamed just like potatoes, and you can also make it into crunchy chips – Fried plantain chips or Baked plantain chips.

 The second stage is the Ripe yellow plantains which are also known as the Platanos Maduros.
 At this stage, the plantains are lower in starch, and they become sweet because the starch in them has been converted to sugar.
 At this stage, the plantain can be used to make the sweet fried plantains.